Share

 Next, head to the Variations tab and choose Create variations from all attributes:

-Then, you’ll be able to manage the price, stock status, etc. for each variant just as if it were a separate product:
+Then, you can manage each variant’s price, stock status, etc., as if it were a separate product.

 How to Adjust Your WooCommerce Designs With Avada